| Publisher | ||

 Authors retain full copyright of their work.

-Authors are encouraged to deposit underlying datasets, figures, or supplementary materials in recognized open repositories such as Zenodo, Figshare, or Dryad.
+Authors are encouraged to deposit underlying datasets, figures, or supplementary materials in recognised open repositories such as Zenodo, Figshare, or Dryad.

 ISRE’s repository policy ensures that all published research remains permanently accessible, ethically managed, and globally visible to support the advancement of open, reproducible, and high-impact scholarship.